egormalyutin/i3/README.md

   4. Press space for toggle pause;
   5. Press r for toggle repeat current track;
   6. You can see the music status at bar.

+* You can take a screenshot by pressing Mod+S. All screenshots saves at ~/Screenshots/ defaultly.

 ## Installaton